 Most important is to know your groomer or have a groomer that is recommended.
 Your groomer should be easy to talk with and be OK with you staying with your doodle and watching etc… if you ask to stay with your Doodle and watch and they don’t want you to or will not let you stay….
 I wouldn’t use that groomer.
 Ask to see photos of other Doodles they have groomed, etc. You don’t want to over shampoo your Doodle, only bath when needed or one every 4-5 weeks or so.

-The Australian Labradoodle and the Australian Cobber dog requires different degrees of grooming depending on their coat type.
+The Australian Labradoodle requires different degrees of grooming depending on their coat type.
 There are three main coat types (Hair/Fleece/Wool) with some variation found within the coat types noted below.

 (Soft Angora type texture wavy or loose spiraling coat) is an allergy and asthma friendly coat and will need to be brushed/combed thoroughly about every two-three weeks.
-This coat usually requires trimming one-two times a year.
+This coat usually requires trimming 3 to 4 times a year.

 Micro Fine Fleece

 (Dense curly coat with a lambs wool texture) is an allergy and asthma friendly coat with the highest rate of success of the three coat types (Hair/Fleece/Wool).
 It will need to be brushed/combed thoroughly about once a week.
-This coat also requires trimming about three-four times a year.
+This coat also requires trimming about 3 to 4 times a year.

 The Loose or New Style Wool

 (spiraling coat that easily opens to the skin with a lambs wool texture) is an allergy and asthma friendly coat with the highest rate of success of the three coat types (Hair/Fleece/Wool).
 It will need to be brushed/combed thoroughly about every two to three weeks.
-This coat usually requires trimming two to four times a year.
+This coat usually requires trimming 3 to 4 times a year.